jback08/FSoRT/README.md

 ### Processing scripts

-The [pyDir](pyDir) directory contains a range of python scripts that processes Fluka output files.
+The [pyDir](pyDir) directory contains a range of python scripts and [ROOT](https://root.cern/) code that processes Fluka output files.

 ### CERN and INFN Fluka versions